China denounces U.S. for sending Uighur 'terrorists' to Slovakia

 Slovakia’s Interior Ministry confirmed that it would take in the three.
 Uighurs are a Turkic-speaking Muslim people from China’s far western region of Xinjiang.

-Chinese Foreign Ministry spokesman Qin Gang said the three were members of the separatist East Turkestan Islamic Movement, which Beijing labels a terrorist group.
+Chinese Foreign Ministry spokesman Qin Gang said the three were members of the separatist East Turkestan Islamic Movement, which Beijing labels a terror group.

 “They are genuine terrorists.
 They not only threaten China’s security, they will threaten the security of the country that receives them,” he told a daily news briefing.